OpenWealth/OpenWealth/README.md

 │   ├── examples
 ```

 The budled and published API file is created and validated by `redocly cli` and committed to the root folder.
-Each Pull-Request to main branch will automatically trigger the bundling process.
+Each Pull-Request to main branch with appropriate tag (api name - custody, customer, trading) will automatically trigger the bundling process.
 Details to the bundling and linting are found in the wiki (see link above)

 # Contribution